wh-alice/mig_visualstudio/vs/extensibility/internals/implementing-command-handling-for-nested-projects.md

 1. When the user selects a nested project or a node in a nested project:

-    1. The IDE calls the <xref:Microsoft.VisualStudio.OLE.Interop.IOleCommandTarget.QueryStatus*> method.
+    1. The IDE calls the <xref:Microsoft.VisualStudio.OLE.Interop.IOleCommandTarget.QueryStatus%2A> method.

      — or —

-    1. If the command originated in a hierarchy window, such as a shortcut menu command in Solution Explorer, the IDE calls the <xref:Microsoft.VisualStudio.Shell.Interop.IVsUIHierarchy.QueryStatusCommand*> method on the project's parent.
+    1. If the command originated in a hierarchy window, such as a shortcut menu command in Solution Explorer, the IDE calls the <xref:Microsoft.VisualStudio.Shell.Interop.IVsUIHierarchy.QueryStatusCommand%2A> method on the project's parent.

 2. The parent project can examine parameters to be passed to `QueryStatus`, such as `pguidCmdGroup` and `prgCmds`, to determine whether the parent project should filter the commands.
 If the parent project is implemented to filter commands, it should set: